-After his Oscar “slap” debacle, Will Smith resigned from the Academy of Motion Picture Arts and Sciences.
+In the days after Will Smith’s Oscar “slap” debacle, the actor resigned from the Academy of Motion Picture Arts and Sciences.
 He was overcome with shame and regret.

 I didn’t chalk it up to a PR move.
 I am sure he was miserable.